strongio/evolutionary-optimization/README.md

 ![](./images/3d-rastrigin-15.png) ![](./images/3d-rastrigin-75.png)
 ![](./images/3d-rastrigin-135.png) ![](./images/3d-rastrigin-195.png)

-Here is a comparison of optimizer performances when the optimization dimension is 8 and all population-based methods are set to have 25 individuals and 500 iterations with no problem-specific hyperparameter tuning.
+Here is a comparison of optimizer performances when the optimization dimension is 8 and all population-based methods are set to have 25 individuals and 500 iterations with no problem-specific hyper-parameter tuning.

 ![](./images/param-8/pair_rastrigin.png)